findstructureintime/Time-Series-Analysis/README.md

-# Materials for symposium and workshop series: Finding Structure in Time
+# Code and material for paper *Finding Structure in Time: Visualizing and Analyzing Behavioral Time Series*

 STEPS to use these toolkits:
 1. Download a clone of this toolkit to your own labtop.
 You can click the green button `Clone or download` to download a ZIP file.
 Or, if you use Git Bash, simply type in: